daneroo/daneroo.github.com/README.md

     open -a Google\ Chrome.app  http://localhost:4000

 # DNS
  TLD and www is pointed to [gihub pages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
+ So is onehundredhellos.daniel-lauzon.com.

 ## TODO